stacurry/gnomad/README.md

 ##

-## To Run This Application Locally:
+## To Run This Application Locally
-Note: this application is deployed on Heroku [here](https://gnomad.herokuapp.com/), but if you would like to download and run the code locally, you can do so with the following steps.
+Note: this application is deployed on Heroku [here](https://gnomad.herokuapp.com/), but if you would like to download and run the application locally, you can do so with the following steps:

 **clone & navigate to this repository:**